ColmMcNamara/Organ-Transplant-Queue/Organ Transplant Queue.md

 ## The Future of Organ Transplantation
 Organ transplantation has seen great advances in the last number of years.
 There has been great advances in immunosuppressive drugs which allow for transfers organs to be accepted by their new host.
 It is hoped that it may be possible to have a set of personalised drugs for each person meaning that transplanted organs will never be rejected by their new host.

+An ‘Opt-Out’ policy for the donation pool has been adapted by some countries.
+This means that when a person is born they are automatically added to the transplant donor pool so that in the event that the die their organs will immdeiately become avalibale for donation.
+Countries that have adopted this method of